Deepening our environmental management

 CDP rating of A- (climate change)

-scenario analysis implementation and
+Implementation of scenario analysis and information

-CDP rating of B (climate change)
+CDP rating of A- (climate change) [B (climate change)]

 Starting the voluntary operation of